Mississippi Forum for the Future

 Working groups are the implementation teams within a collective impact initiative.
 These groups complete specific projects that will move us closer to our long-term goal.
 Working groups form in response to a specific need, then dissolve when that need has been met.

-Forum for the Future’s three backbone organizations committed to six core principles to guide our work.
+The Mississippi Forum For the Future’s three backbone organizations committed to six core principles to guide our work.
 The principles are designed to help us create the right conditions to work effectively with current and future partners.
 The principles help guide the entire process, including who should be involved with different aspects of the work, how decisions are made, and success is defined.

 Trust the Process